 Given that various high-frequency monetary shock series are constructed from highly correlated changes in asset prices in similar narrow time windows around the same monetary policy announcements, one could expect the series to have similar magnitudes and signs even if underlying data or statistical methods differ.
 We find that differences emerge in practice, especially when the federal funds rate is at its effective lower bound (ELB).
 We ask if data or methods drive these differences in high-frequency monetary shock series for the United States.
 For researchers studying the transmission of monetary policy to either financial markets or the macroeconomy, differences in monetary shock series could be particularly troubling if they lead to differences in estimates of the effect of monetary policy.
 In practice, we find that differences in monetary shock series affect the magnitudes of point estimates but only affect the sign in certain specifications.
-This finding is only robust to commonly used monetary policy shock series, as constructions that swap data and methods have different signs of their point estimates.
+This finding is only robust to commonly used monetary policy shock series, as constructions that interchange data and methods-i.e. take the data from one series and use it in the method of another-have different signs of their point estimates.

-The first contribution of this paper is to construct commonly used monetary shock series from high-frequency trades so that readers without access to the underlying intraday tick-by-tick data can better understand the differences.
-Although high-frequency constructs are widely used, limited data availability often precludes construction from scratch [see Nakamura and Steinsson (2018), Acosta (2023) and Nunes et al. (2023) for notable exceptions].
-Among all of the numerous high-frequency series, we focus on six: four that are commonly used-Kuttner (2001), Gertler and Karadi (2015), Nakamura and Steinsson (2018), and Bu et al. (2021)-and two that swap data and methods.
+The first contribution of this paper is to construct and compare commonly used monetary shock series from high-frequency trades so that readers without access to the underlying intraday tick-by-tick data can better understand the differences.
+Although high-frequency constructs are widely used, limited data availability often precludes construction from scratch [see Nakamura and Steinsson (2018), Acosta (2023), Boehm and Kroner (2023) and Nunes et al. (2023) for notable exceptions].
+Among all of the numerous high-frequency series, we focus on six: four that are commonly used-Kuttner (2001), Gertler and Karadi (2015), Nakamura and Steinsson (2018), and Bu et al. (2021)-and two that interchange data and methods.
 Like Swanson (2023) and Bu et al. (2021), we find that asset prices with longer maturities can be a driver of differences, especially since central bank toolkits expanded beyond the main tool of targeting short-term interest rates in recent decades.
 In fact, shock series constructed from the shortest and longest maturities of data-Kuttner (2001) and Bu et al. (2021), respectively-are the most different with only a 0.3 correlation coefficient and the same sign for only one half of observations.
+In their comparison of the forward guidance components of high-frequency monetary policy shocks, Bundick and Smith (2020, Appendix A.4) similarly find low correlations and differences in signs.

 The second contribution of this paper is to document that monetary shock series become even more different when the federal funds rate is at its effective lower bound (ELB) due to data.
-Monetary shock series calculated from asset prices with maturities of a year or less-those of Kuttner (2001), Gertler and Karadi (2015), and Nakamura and Steinsson (2018)-yield estimates that are relatively smaller in magnitude at the ELB.
+Monetary shock series calculated from asset prices with maturities of a year or less-those of Kuttner (2001), Gertler and

+Karadi (2015), and Nakamura and Steinsson (2018)-yield estimates that are relatively smaller in magnitude at the ELB.
 By contrast, estimates based on asset prices with longer maturities-those of Bu et al. (2021)-yield monetary shocks series that have similar magnitudes in ELB and non-ELB periods.
 While the federal funds rate affects shorter rates more strongly, forward guidance and LSAPs specifically target longer rates.
 Therefore, high-frequency monetary shock series constructed from only short-term rates may be less equipped to capture the effects of these newer policy tools.